Meet the Other Phone. A phone that grows with your child.

 The Phoenicia Malta | Check availability

 The Phoenicia Hotel is a striking building surrounded by seven acres of gardens, with a spa, swimming pool and onsite restaurant.
-It is also in a perfect location with a bus station close by and it is only a 10 minute walk from the ferry terminal for day trips to Gozo and Comino.
+It is also in a perfect location with a bus station close by and it is only a 10-minute walk from the ferry terminal for day trips to Gozo and Comino.

-Your holiday is guaranteed to have the wow factor if you stay here, however it is important to note that this hotel isn’t as child friendly as others on this list, particularly for younger children, although there is still a babysitting service available at an extra cost so that is something to consider when booking.
+Your holiday is guaranteed to have the wow factor if you stay here, however it is important to note that this hotel isn’t as child friendly as others on this list, particularly for younger children, although there's still a babysitting service available at an extra cost so that is something to consider when booking.
 At the Phoenicia Hotel you pay for the luxury so for a heftier price tag you are sure to have a holiday of a lifetime.

 • Distance from airport: 3 miles

-2. Best boutique family hotel: Hotel Juliani
+5. Best boutique family hotel in Malta: Hotel Juliani

 Hotel Juliani